Ginger-Infused Pear Bourdaloue on Flaky Puff Pastry

 Prepare the Almond Cream

 Cream the softened butter and 100g sugar together until pale.
-Whisk in the almond flour, egg, and vanilla until smooth.
+Whisk in the almond flour and egg until smooth.

 Spread the Ginger Jam

-Spread 120g of your cooled ginger jam in a thin, even layer over the pre-baked pastry base, leaving a 2cm border.
+Spread 50g ginger jam in a thin, even layer over the pre-baked pastry base, leaving a 2cm border.

 Pipe the Almond Cream